Contents

 Topics

-Creating and Initializing
+Creating and initializing a process

-Returning Information
+Returning information

-Running and Stopping
+Running and stopping

-Querying the State
+Querying the process state

-Configuring
+Configuring a process

 Deprecated